mozartdiniz/Roads/README.md

 ### styleGenerator()

 Sometimes developers need to change a large number of styles in a same DOM element, talking about performance, this may be slow if this element is already rendered.
-Style Generator will create a css Text and you can use it to change all styles at the same time
+Style Generator will create a css Text and you can use it to change all styles at the same time.

 	var e = document.createElement('div');